Frequently Asked Questions

 Doors open at 7:45.
 All students should be dropped off at the side entrance by the auditorium.
 High school classes begin at 8:00 a.m. and elementary begins at 8:15.
 After 8:15 the auditorium entrance will be locked and students should enter at the front entrances.
 High school students should enter at the high school entrance by the flag pole and elementary students at the elementary entrance.
 Elementary students who arrive after 8:15 and high school students who arrive late for a class must sign in at the office before going to class.
 If you are walking your elementary student inside, please be prepared to refrain from entering the classroom after 8:15.

-Elementary dismissal on Monday-Thursday is from 3:15-3:40 and on Friday from 1:45-2:10.
+Dismissal on Monday - Thursday is from 3:30 pm - 4:00 pm and on Friday from 1:45 pm - 2:15 pm.
 Parents are given name tags to put on the dashboard of their car and names will be called as the cars enter the parking lot and drive through for pick up.
 All elementary students remaining in the classroom at the end of dismissal will be escorted to After School Care.
-High school dismissal begins at 3:30 Monday-Thursday. and 2:00 on Fridays.
-High school students will wait in the high school lobby and watch for their ride.
+All students will be picked up from the auditorium entrance during dismissal.

 Dial the direct ASC line at 240-883-3540.